-Fifteen (15) LMZ's (C) have been identified within Council Land ((Figure 12-14 and Table 11).
-Council has mapped these zones and identified the vegetation communities within each zone.
-The fire management objectives in each LMZ vary depending on existing use (e.g. recreation) and/or environmental sensitivity are identified within Table 12.
-Biodiversity thresholds are described within Table 15 for Pacific Palms study area.
+Council has mapped these zones and identified the vegetation communities within the identified 20 LMZ's within Council Land and reserves.
+The fire management objectives in each LMZ vary depending on existing use (e.g. recreation) and/or environmental sensitivity are identified within Table 11.
+Biodiversity thresholds are described within Table 15 for the study area.
 The implementation of ecological based fire regimes of irregular mosaic burn patterns and minimal intervals between burns is important for managing bushland areas within larger zones.